opensearch-project/documentation-website/TERMS.md

 **enable**

-Use _turn on_ or _activate_ instead of enable to support bias-free documentation, when possible.
-Otherwise, use enable to describe making a feature or command available.
+Use _turn on_ or _activate_ instead of *enable* to support bias-free documentation, when possible.
+Otherwise, use *enable* to describe making a feature or command available.
+If the UI uses *active* and *inactive* to describe these states, use *activate* and *deactivate* in the documentation.

+Avoid using *enable* to refer to making something possible for the user.
+Instead, rewrite to focus on what's important from the user's point of view.
+For example, “With ABC, you can do XYZ” is a stronger statement than “ABC enables you to XYZ.”
+Additionally, using a task-based statement is usually more clear than the vague “…enables you to….”

 **enter**